Vietnam.vn - Nền tảng quảng bá Việt Nam

 Yotam Ophir, a professor of communications at the University of Buffalo, explains that the appeal of the trend comes from its absurdity.
 Creating and understanding the characters gives young people a sense of being “in a game” that adults, especially their parents, cannot understand.

-In response, young people say that watching such simple content helps them quickly laugh and relieve the pressure of life.
-For them, brainrot is a form of creative expression, becoming a part of their own language and culture in their community.
+In response, young people say that watching such simple content helps them to quickly laugh and relieve the pressure of life.
+For them, brainrot is a form of creative expression, becoming a part of the language and culture of their community.

-Kopolovic argues that Gen Alpha is not yet ready to have a profound impact on popular culture.
+Ms. Kopolovic believes that Gen Alpha is not yet ready to have a profound impact on popular culture.
 Meanwhile, Gen Z is experiencing existential risk, but lacks the systemic power to create change.
-Simply put, this generation is escaping the role of “youngest sibling,” so they are starting to worry about the future, fearing that the next generation will be a mirror image of themselves.
+Simply put, this generation is escaping the role of “youngest brother,” so they are starting to worry, fearing that the next generation will be a mirror image of themselves.

 In fact, every generation has its own cultural differences that they still don’t understand.
 For those born in the 90s, it’s the unique fashion style or the idol culture that has been the focus of the media.

 According to Thomas Toh of Lil Cactus Consulting, brainrot content is not harmful if consumed in moderation.
-Social media use will have varying effects on each individual.
+Social media use will have varying effects on each person.

 Source: https://znews.vn/vi-sao-noi-dung-ung-nao-nhu-tungtung-sahur-bi-tay-chay-post1556988.html